-Make a new quiz.
+Create a new quiz.
 This quiz will be for your purposes only, so keep it hidden from students.

 As you are only previewing the quiz, most of the settings can be ignored.
 There is one however that must be altered.
-Open the Review options section and under immediately after the attempt tick the box labelled Right answer.
+Open the Review options section and under Immediately after the attempt tick the box labelled Right answer.

 If you are planning to print your quiz, make sure you put all the questions on one web page (as opposed to one question on every page)

 Preview the quiz.
 Click the Actions menu cog, choose Preview